 We had great turnout for our third visit to Kartchner Caverns in Arizona.
 Check out our event flier to see all of the activities we did.
 A huge thank-you to cavers Teresa and Hanna for helping.

 A caver from one of the Tucson grottos explores CaveSim.
 Photo: Dave Jackson

-A caver from Tucson takes pictures of her friend, shown on the CaveSim night vision cameras.
+Belinda Norby, a caver from Tucson, takes pictures of her friend, who was visible on the CaveSim night vision cameras.
 Photo: Dave Jackson.